iamfarazbaig/RL-based-VNE-for-virtual-networks/readme.md

 ![Fig. 1.
 Reward- Initial results](images/fig8.png)

-In Fig 1, the reward function presents unstable results as it is early in the learning stages.
+The reward function presents unstable results as it is early in the learning stages.

 * Cost